Tom Colicchio: Career

-In the mid-1980s, Colicchio served as a sous-chef to Thomas Keller at Rakel.
+In the mid-1980s, Colicchio served as a sous-chef to Thomas Keller at Rakel in Manhattan.

 In July 1994, Colicchio and his partner Danny Meyer opened the Gramercy Tavern in the Gramercy Park neighborhood of Manhattan.
 It was voted Most Popular Restaurant in New York City by the Zagat Survey in 2003 and 2005.
 He sold his interest in 2006 and is no longer affiliated with the restaurant.

 In spring 2001, he opened the first Craft restaurant one block south of Gramercy Tavern.
 A year later, he opened the first Craftsteak at the MGM Grand in Las Vegas.
+After the September 11 attacks, Colicchio served food to rescue workers at Ground Zero.
 In 2003, he began the first 'wichcraft, his sandwich shop.

 In 2010, he opened Colicchio & Sons, and also Riverpark.
-Shortly after the September 11 attacks, Colicchio volunteered serving food to rescue workers at Ground Zero.

 Colicchio won the 2010 Outstanding Chef award from the James Beard Foundation.

-Colicchio has written three cookbooks.
-He, Jeff Bridges, and Raj Patel appeared in the documentary film A Place at the Table released in the U.S. on March 1, 2013.
+In 2013, he, Jeff Bridges, and Raj Patel appeared in the documentary film A Place at the Table released in the U.S. on March 1, 2013.
 The movie was directed by his wife Lori Silverbush.
 He is also Executive Producer of A Place At The Table.

 Colicchio serves on the Food Council at City Harvest and the Culinary Council at Food Bank for New York City, two hunger-relief organizations.
 Colicchio has long been involved in food supply chain, restaurant and hunger relief issues.